Cristian Chivu: Managerial career

 In August 2019, Chivu enrolled in the UEFA Pro Licence courses at Coverciano.

-In July 2021 he was announced as new head coach of Inter Milan Primavera.
+In July 2021, he was announced as the new head coach of Inter Milan Primavera.

+Parma

+On 18 February 2025, Chivu was appointed as the new head coach of Serie A club Parma, signing a contract until June 2026.
+On the final matchday of the 2024–25 season, Parma secured their survival in top division following a 3–2 away win over Atalanta.

+Inter Milan

+On 6 June 2025, reports indicated that Chivu had signed a two-year deal to become the head coach of his former club Inter Milan, with the official announcement pending the completion of his paperwork with Parma.
+Three days later, the club officially announced his appointment.
+His first game in charge ended as a 1-1 draw against Monterrey in the 2025 FIFA Club World Cup.
+3 days later, Chivu achieved his first win in charge of the club with Inter coming back from a goal down to beat Japanese side Urawa Red Diamonds 2-1.
+His first game with Inter in the Serie A was a 5-0 win against Torino.

 Personal life

-Chivu speaks Italian, Dutch, Spanish and English, as well as his native Romanian.
+Chivu speaks Italian, Dutch, Spanish, and English, as well as his native Romanian.

-His father, Mircea was also a footballer and a coach, the Mircea Chivu Stadium from Reșița is named in his honor.
-He played as a right back for FCM Reșița and Universitatea Craiova winning the 1973–74 Divizia A with the team from Craiova.
-Mircea was coach at FCM Reșița when Cristian started his career.
+His father Mircea was also a footballer and a coach, and the Mircea Chivu Stadium from Reșița is named in his honor.
+He played as a right back for CSM Reșița and Universitatea Craiova, winning the 1973–74 Divizia A with the latter.
+Mircea was coach at CSM Reșița when Cristian started his career.
 According to Calcio Italia magazine, Chivu has been involved in opening football schools around Romania for the past few years, and he said "I hope that he is proud when he looks down on me" in reference to his father who died in 1998.

-He is married to Adelina Elisei who on 12 February 2009 gave birth to their first child, a daughter named Natalia.
+He is married to Adelina Elisei, a former Romanian television personality and model, who gave birth to their first daughter Natalia on 12 February 2009 and their second daughter Anastasia on 4 November 2010.
+Both were baptized in the Romanian Orthodox Church in Milan.